vitessio/website/content/en/docs/15.0/user-guides/migration/cutover.md

 #### After a cutover rollback

-If a cutover was rolled back via ReverseTraffic, the MoveTables --Cancel command will clean up the targetkeyspace:
+If a cutover was rolled back via ReverseTraffic, the MoveTables Cancel command will clean up the targetkeyspace:

 ```
-vtctldclient --server vtctld.host:15999 LegacyVtctlCommand -- MoveTables Cancel targetkeyspace.workflowname
+vtctlclient --server vtctld.host:15999 MoveTables -- Cancel targetkeyspace.workflowname
 ```

 1. Drop the tables involved in the MoveTables in the new keyspace (targetkeyspace)